Notifications

 • Phase 2: Engagement on proposed Water Act amendments

-Collecting feedback on proposed changes to the Water Act to address opportunities and challenges identified in phase 1 engagement to enhance the water management system and increase water availability.
+Collecting feedback on proposed changes to the Water Act to address opportunities and challenges identified in Phase 1 engagement to enhance the water management system and increase water availability.

-Input received – phase one
+Input received – Phase 1

 Feedback from this engagement identified where the management system and supporting policies were seen to be effective and should be maintained; and identified opportunities where refinements to the Water Act could help enhance and support water availability.